la-ots/pelican/docs/form-controls/inputs.md

 - Accepts dates using three text inputs for the Month, Day, Year.
 - Displays a User Interface (UI) optimized for the entry of dates.
-- Be sure to include labels, especially if the fields are rearranged.
+- Be sure to include Labels, especially if the fields are rearranged.

 {% include 'markup/input-date-multiple-fields.njk' %}